2026 ChampCar Championship

 • Pit road closes: 4:45 pm (15 minutes before end of day).

-• Penalty for pitting after close: car must drive through with no service and be sent back out.
+• Penalty for pitting after close: the car must drive through with no service and be sent back out.

 • Pit exit closes: at 5:00 pm with the checkered and red flag.

 • Does pit exit close as soon as the checker comes out?
 Yes.
-It does not wait for the last car to receive the checker.

 The leading championship car receives the checkered first.
 Championship cars then report to parc ferme on pit road.